 SQL Server Compact End of Life

 SQL Server Compact 4.0 goes end of life on July 13, 2021.
-What does this means for you?
+What does this mean for you?
 Well, there will be no more security updates or patches and technical support.
-That's why we at Lansweeper made a custom SQL Server Compact EOL report to help you audit your network to detect outdated installations.
+That’s why we at Lansweeper made a custom SQL Server Compact EOL report to help you audit your network to detect outdated installations.

 What are my options?